OxygenCobalt/Auxio/info/ARCHITECTURE.md

 #### `.settings`
 The settings system is primarily based off of `SettingsManager`, a wrapper around `SharedPreferences`.
 This allows settings to be read/written in a much simpler/safer manner and without a context being needed.
-The Settings UI is largely contained in `SettingsListFragment`, while the `pref` sub-package contains `IntListPreference`, which allows Auxio's integer representations to be used with the preference UI.
-The about dialog also resides in this package.
+The Settings UI is largely contained in `SettingsListFragment`, which is a standard
+`PreferenceFragment` implementation wrapped by the more general `SettingsFragment`.

+Internally, the settings package also leverages a couple custom preference implementations, notably `IntListPreference`, which enables a normal choice preference to be backed by the integer representations that Auxio uses.

 #### `.ui`
 Shared views and view configuration models.
 This contains:

-- Customized views such as `EdgeAppBarLayout` and `EdgeRecyclerView`, which add some extra functionality not provided by default
+- Customized views such as `EdgeAppBarLayout`, `StyledImageView`, and others, which provide extra styling and behavior not provided by default.
 - Configuration models like `DisplayMode` and `Sort`, which are used in many places but aren't tied to a specific feature.
-- `newMenu` and `ActionMenu`, which automates menu creation for most data types
+- `newMenu` and `ActionMenu`, which automates menu creation for most data types.
+- The `RecyclerView` adapter framework described previously.
+- The view-binding super classes described previously.
+- `BottomSheetLayout`, a highly important layout that underpins Auxio's UI flow.
+- Standard `ViewHolder` implementations that can be used for common datatypes.

 #### `.util`
 Shared utilities.
 This is primarily for QoL when developing Auxio.
 Documentation is provided on each method.

+Utilities are separated into a few groups:
+- Context utilties are extensions of `Context` and generally act as shortcuts for that class.
+- Framework utilities extend a variety of view implementations to add new behavior or shortcuts.
+- Primitive utilities operate on basic datatypes and are mostly shortcuts.
+- Log utilities are a more light-weight logging framework that Auxio leverages instead of bloated and over-engineered libraries like Timber.

 #### `.widgets`
 This package contains Auxio's AppWidget implementation, which deviates from other AppWidget implementations by packing multiple different layouts into a single widget and then switching between them depending on the widget size.
+Note that since `RemoteViews` and the AppWidget API in general is incredibly outdated and limited, this package deviates from much of Auxio's normal UI conventions.

-When `WidgetProvider` creates a layout, it first turns the `PlaybackStateManager` instance into a `WidgetState`, which is an immutable version of the playback state that negates some of the problems with using a shared object here.
-It then picks a layout [e.g "Form"] depending on its current dimensions and applies the `WidgetState` object to that.
+The playback service owns `WidgetComponent`, which listens to `PlaybackStateManager` for updates.
+During an update, it reloads all song metadata and playback state into a `WidgetState`, which is an immutable version of the playback state that negates some of the problems with using a volatile shared object.

-**Note:** The AppWidget implementation violates UI conventions by directly interfacing with coil and `PlaybackStateManager`.
-This is required due to `RemoteView` limitations.
+`WidgetProvider` is the widget "implementation" exposed in the manifest.
+When `WidgetComponent` updates it, the class will create a series of layouts [e.g "Forms"] for a variety of "size buckets" that would adequately contain the widget.
+This is then used as the widget views, either with the native responsive behavior on Android 12 and above, or with the responsive behavior backported to older devices.